 Average KiwiSaver Balance by Age - What You Need to Know

-Explore the latest data on KiwiSaver balance by age and understand why there's a risk that the balances may be insufficient for a comfortable retirement.
+Our guide explores the latest data on KiwiSaver balances by age and understand why balances may be insufficient for a comfortable retirement.
+This guide analyses the comprehensive Melville Jessup Weaver (MJW) study commissioned by the Retirement Commissioner (released in October 2025), covering 97% of all KiwiSaver members.

 Summary: